-- 1. Theft.
-Taking or unauthorized use or possession of public or private property or unauthorized use or acquisition of services. - 2.
-Destroying, damaging, or littering of any property.
-Conduct that destroys, damages, or litters any property of the University or any property of an individual or group. - 3.
-Misuse of identification card.
+1. Theft.
+Taking or unauthorized use or possession of public or private property or unauthorized use or acquisition of services.

+2. Destroying, damaging, or littering of any property.
+Conduct that destroys, damages, or litters any property of the University or any property of an individual or group.

+3. Misuse of identification card.
 Misuse of the identification number or card issued to a student through alteration, forgery or duplication, or through use of an identification card that has not been issued to the user.
-It is also a violation to grant or authorize use by a third party of one's own identification number or card for any purpose except to obtain student block seating in accordance with University Athletic Association procedures for student block seating. - 4.
-Unauthorized sale of student tickets.
-Unauthorized sale or purchase of student tickets on University campus to any University of Florida function or event. - (l) Misuse or Unauthorized Use of University Computer Resources. - 1.
-Any action without authorization from the University that does, or causes a person to, access, use, modify, destroy, disclose or take data, programs or supporting documentation residing in or relating in any way to a University of Florida computer, computer system or computer network or causes the denial of computer system services to an authorized user of such system. - 2.
-The violation of copyright law including but not limited to unauthorized downloading or facilitating others to download copyrighted music and films without authorization. - 3.
-Any other violation of the Policies on Information Technology, Regulation 6C1-1.0102.
+It is also a violation to grant or authorize use by a third party of one's own identification number or card for any purpose except to obtain student block seating in accordance with University Athletic Association procedures for student block seating.

+4. Unauthorized sale of student tickets.
+Unauthorized sale or purchase of student tickets on University campus to any University of Florida function or event.

+(l) Misuse or Unauthorized Use of University Computer Resources.

+1. Any action without authorization from the University that does, or causes a person to, access, use, modify, destroy, disclose or take data, programs or supporting documentation residing in or relating in any way to a University of Florida computer, computer system or computer network or causes the denial of computer system services to an authorized user of such system.
+2. A violation of copyright law including but not limited to unauthorized downloading or facilitating others to download copyrighted music and films without authorization.

+Any other violation of the Policies on Information Technology, University of Florida Regulation 6C1-1.0102.

-- 4. The use of the University's computer resources to violate any law or University regulation or Board of Governors' regulation. - (m) Unauthorized Entry to University Facilities.
-Unauthorized access or entry to university property, buildings, structures or facilities or the residence facilities, or property of any member of the University community.
-Unauthorized possession, duplication or use of keys or access cards for any such property. - (n) Furnishing False Information.
-Furnishing false or misleading information to the University or to any university official.
-This includes but is not limited to forging documents or other data, or omitting facts which are material to the purpose for which the information is submitted. - (o) Unauthorized Electronic or Digital Recording. - 1.
-Unauthorized recording of personal conversations, meetings, or activities. - 2.
-Unauthorized recording of a class or of organizational or University meetings.
+4. The use of the University's computer resources to violate any law or University regulation or Board of Governors' regulation.

+(m) Unauthorized Entry to University Facilities.
+Unauthorized access or entry to University property, buildings, structures or facilities or the residence facilities or property of any member of the University community.
+Unauthorized possession, duplication or use of keys or access cards for any such property.

+(n) Furnishing False Information.
+Furnishing false or misleading information to the University or to any University official.
+This includes but is not limited to forging documents or other data, or omitting facts which are material to the purpose for which the information is submitted.

+(o) Unauthorized Electronic or Digital Recording.

+1. Unauthorized recording of personal conversations, meetings, or activities.

+2. Unauthorized recording of a class or of organizational or University meetings.
 To obtain the required authorization, the student or student organization must obtain express authority from the University official, faculty member, student organization, member of University personnel, or other University representative in charge of the class, meeting, or activity.
 A student or student organization accused of violating this section has the burden of showing such express authority.
-The foregoing shall not apply to any recording authorized by the Florida Sunshine Law or any other law. - (p) Violation of University Policy.
+The foregoing shall not apply to any recording authorized by the Florida Sunshine Law or any other law.

+(p) Violation of University Policy.
 Violation of any regulation or policy of the University of Florida, the Florida Board of Governors, or the State of Florida.
-Applicable policies include but are not limited to the University of Florida Department of Housing and Residence Education Community Standards, available in the Department of Housing and
+Applicable policies include but are not limited to the University of Florida Department of Housing and Residence Education Community Standards, available in the Department of Housing and Residence Education, and the Gator Fan's Code of Conduct, available at the University Athletic Association.

-Residence Education, and the Gator Fan's Code of Conduct, available at the University Athletic regulation, or requirement of the State of Florida, the United States or, when in another state or country, that state or country.
+(q) Violation of Law.
+Violation of any municipal or county ordinance, any law, regulation, or requirement of the State of Florida, the United States or, when in another state or country, that state or country.
 Such violation includes but is not limited to urination in public, electronic stalking, and any other violation of law, regulation or governmental requirement.